-The company's exposure to the financial risks of changes in foreign currency exchange rates has been greatly reduced as a result of changes to the trading currency with some customers.
+The company has low exposure to the financial risks of changes in foreign currency exchange rates.
 The company does not utilise any foreign exchange contracts or any other hedging instruments.

 Credit risk

 The company's principal financial assets are bank balance and cash, trade and other debtors.
 The company's credit risk is primarily attributable to its trade debtors.
 The amounts presented in the balance sheet are net of allowances for doubtful debts.
 An allowance for impairment is made where there is an identified loss event which, based on previous experience, is evidence of a reduction in the recoverability of the cash flows.
 The credit risk on liquid funds is limited because the counterparties are banks with high credit ratings assigned by international credit-rating agencies.